-The series begins by focusing on Aoba, a girl who lives in Japan with her grandmother; Aoba is also an avid plastic modeler.
-Aoba’s mother is Shizuka Tsuzaki, and she’s been out her daughter’s life due to leading a division called Angel out in Venezuela.
+The series begins by focusing on Aoba, a girl who lives in Japan with her grandmother.
+Aoba is also an avid plastic modeler.
+Aoba’s mother is Shizuka Tsuzaki, and she’s been out of her daughter’s life due to leading a division called Angel out in Venezuela.

 While Aoba is in Venezuela, she meets Rui, a “cool” girl who challenges Aoba in order to become the main pilot of the Moribito, the Jinki that Aoba pilots.

-Jinki: Extend was an interesting series right at first, but after the timeline started skipping around, I became really confused about what was going on rather quickly.
-Unfortunately, my confusion lasted for the majority for the series; I didn’t truly understand how everything came together until the last couple of episodes of the main series.
+Jinki: Extend was an interesting series right at first, but after the timeline started skipping around, I became really confused about what was going on.
+Unfortunately, my confusion lasted for the majority for the series.
+I didn’t truly understand how everything came together until the last couple of episodes of the main series.
 Having this confusion during most of the episodes really hampered my enjoyment of the series overall.

 After watching the series, I was left with the impression that the director and the writer seemed to come at this from a perspective that the audience watching the anime would already be familiar with the manga.
 That’s the only reason I can come up with as to why hardly anything was explained and why it was decided to jump around in time instead of telling it as a linear story.
 It’s sad when you only understand some of what you saw in the series after reading through some of the content that was included in the bonus features for ADV Film’s release of the Jinki: Extend Complete Collection.

-The original television anime had 12 episodes, and a 13th episode was released when Jinki:Extend came out on home video.
-After watching episode 13, I felt that for the most part, it was a waste.
-Aoba’s part of the story was the only part that was really important or necessary; everything else essentially felt like filler.
+The anime had 12 episodes when it aired on television, and a 13th episode was released when Jinki:Extend came out on home video.
+After watching Episode 13, I felt that for the most part, it was a waste.
+Aoba’s part of the story was the only part that was important or necessary; everything else essentially felt like filler.
 While a couple of the characters had potential plot points brought forth, nothing ever came of them in the episode.
-Honestly, I think the series had a stronger ending with episode 12.
+Honestly, I think the series had a stronger ending with Episode 12.

 After watching Jinki:Extend, I can say that I’m not going to be in a rush to watch the series again anytime soon.
 Thank goodness we were able to get the Jinki: Extend Complete Collection for $5 through the Right Stuf Holiday Sale!